gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 ### 2. AV1 metadata

-Please see the subsection 6.4.2, 6.7.3, and 6.7.4 of the [AV1 Bitstream & Decoding Process Specification](https://aomediacodec.github.io/av1-spec/av1-spec.pdf) for more details on some of the expected values.
+Please see the subsection 6.4.2, 6.7.3, and 6.7.4 of the [AV1 Bitstream & Decoding Process Specification](https://aomediacodec.github.io/av1-spec/av1-spec.pdf) for more details on some expected values.

 `MasteringDisplay` (`--mastering-display`) and `ContentLightLevel` (`--content-light`) parameters are used to set the mastering display and content light level in the AV1 bitstream.